Doug Clelland: Early life

 Maintaining bases in London and Berlin, he participated in the Internationale Bauausstellung (1984–1987), was a member of a series of juries for competitions in post-1989 Berlin, and completed two buildings there, one for Siemens.

 From 1989 to 1991, Clelland lived largely in his home city of Glasgow.
 During its time as European Capital of Culture in 1990, he conceived and managed the keynote event Glasgow's Glasgow.

-He returned to teaching in 1994 as the Herbert James Rowse Professor of Architecture and Urban Design at Liverpool John Moores University, where he remained until 2010.
-Since then he has acted as a professor of architecture at the Beuth University of Applied Sciences in Berlin and professor of architecture at the University of Malta.
+He returned to full-timem teaching in 1994 as the Herbert James Rowse Professor of Architecture and Urban Design at Liverpool John Moores University, where he remained until 2010.
+Since then he has mixed practice, teaching and writing – in recent years committing more time and resources to travel and, as with many colleagues and friends, to a reflection on globalisation.

+He acted as a professor of architecture at the Beuth University of Applied Sciences in Berlin and professor of architecture at the University of Malta.

 Clelland continues to practice as an architect and is the author of two non-architectural books.
 He divides his time between Oxfordshire, Gers in France and Berlin.
 He is the father of three daughters and one son.

-Working life

-Clelland began his working life in 1963 in the Education Architecture Department of Glasgow Corporation, studying architecture at the Mackintosh School of Architecture part-time.

-Moving to Toronto in 1967 following a year at Kingston School of Art, he worked in the office of John Andrews and then, when travelling in Canada and the United States for a year, he spent time working in the studios of American architects, including a period with Louis Kahn, whose thinking and work was influential.

-Returning to the UK to complete his formal architectural education at the Architectural Association, he commenced private practice in 1972 and completed a set of small buildings in London, Nackington near Canterbury and Forgandenny in Perthshire.
-Continuing to have his base in London, the Weinreb Studio in Highgate, London (1988), received a Royal Institute of British Architects (RIBA) regional award and the Gartnernes Forsikring in Taastrup, Denmark (1989) a Danish design award.